In Ayurvedic nutrition, legumes are a part of almost every meal of the day. They are even used to make desserts and snacks.

 - Sort dhals, beans, and lentils before use—you may find an occasional small stone you'll want to remove before cooking.

 - Some beans need soaking to aid the cooking process.

 - Do not add salt or acidic ingredients like tomatoes or lemon juice until the beans or dhals are cooked.

 - Ayurveda recommends eating beans, dhals, and lentils that are well-cooked for easy digestion.

-- Adding spices such as cumin, black pepper, and ginger to dhals and beans helps the process of digestion, reducing the side effects that beans are often associated with, such as bloating or gas.
+- Adding spices such as asafetida (hing), cumin, black pepper, and ginger to dhals and beans helps the process of digestion, reducing the side effects that beans are often associated with, such as bloating or gas.

 Beans and lentils are high quality sources of protein, especially popular in the Ayurvedic vegetarian diet.
 Add well-cooked legumes to your diet, made with plenty of spices to aid digestion.
 Find Ayurvedic recipe inspiration at the blog.